on-prem/jidoteki-admin-api/docs/API.md

 **Error response**

-If the license file doesn't exist, `404 Not Found` will be returned.
+If the license file is invalid or doesn't exist, `404 Not Found` will be returned.

 [^ return to menu](#menu)